atiq-cs/cpp/MFC/PingGUI/ReadMe.md

 pMainWnd->PostMessage(WM_PAINT, (LPARAM) 0, (LPARAM) 0);
 ```

+**Previous Repo**
-Old code dir in previous repo that we merged from,
+Old code dir in previous repo that we merged from is in [gitlab](https://gitlab.com/atiq-cs/merged_pinggui)
-last code rev, 07-09-2011
+- last code rev, 07-09-2011
+- working solution vc project files are retained in [gitlab repo - file listing](https://gitlab.com/atiq-cs/merged_pinggui/-/tree/dev/mfc-code) above.
+- old source files are left as is without renaming and touching though

 Old code dir is old version of the app that
 - didn't have Tray Support